bdiev/WheatMagnateBot/README.md

   - Detects players within 300 blocks using bot.entities and distance checks.
   - Sends enter/leave notifications.
   - Supports an `ignoredUsernames` list loaded from `whitelist.txt`.
-  - Enemy detection: If a non-whitelist player enters range, sends danger alert to Discord and disconnects without reconnecting.
-Includes instructions to allow via Discord command.
+  - Enemy detection: If a non-whitelist player enters range, sends danger alert to Discord and disconnects for 10 minutes.
+Use in-game `!allow <username>` command to add players to whitelist.
-- Discord bot integration: Listens for `!allow <username>` commands in a specified channel to temporarily allow players, preventing disconnection.
 - Graceful reconnect and pause controls:
   - Automatic reconnect on disconnect unless paused or enemy detected.
   - Smart handling during server restarts: detects daily restart at 9 AM Kyiv time and waits 5 minutes before reconnecting to avoid notification spam.